tim-metzler/website/content/post/2023-07-14-implementing-the-differences-in-differences-method-in-r/index.markdown

 3. No selection bias: The assignment of individuals or groups into the treatment and control groups should be based on factors unrelated to the outcomes of interest.

 Advantages and Limitations:
-The Difference-in-Differences method offers several advantages:
+The difference-in-differences method offers several advantages:

 1. Causal identification: By comparing changes over time between the treatment and control groups, the DiD method allows for the identification of causal effects.